 Age Related Expectations (ARE)

-There are four assessment levels you will see on reports and on assessed work.
+There are four attainment levels you will see on reports and on assessed work.

 ARE: this means that you are working at the expected level for your age in this subject.
 Good progress would be to remain at ARE during the two years.

-ARE–: this means that you are working well below ARE.
+ARE – – : this means that you are working well below ARE.
 Again, we will offer you individual support to help you to improve your work, and good progress will help you to move up the attainment bands.

 We have broken down the areas of the curriculum as follows.
 All of these areas lead onto the content and skills studied at GCSE.

-Criteria are available which explain in more detail what is required to meet the Age-Related Expectations (ARE) and also what it takes to be considered to be working At Depth (AD).
+Criteria are available which explain in more detail what is required to meet the Age-Related Expectations (ARE) and also what it takes to be considered to be working at ARE+.

 These criteria are often used in classes.
 They can also be found here: ARE criteria.